• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “mahou” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • mahou – 魔法 (まほう) : a noun meaning ‘magic’ in Japanese.
 Depending on the context and situation, this can also mean ‘sorcery’, ‘magic power’, or such in Japanese.
 This can also work as a metaphor for an unbelievable method or result.
-These two kanji characters literally mean ‘devil method’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still understandable, I think.
+These two kanji characters literally mean a ‘devil method’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 Magic is often a collection of methods which devils are likely to take to do something.

 Hope my explanations are understandable and helpful for Japanese learners.